All Episodes

 It was associated with the Democratic Party.

-I mean, it really began with George McGovern and the Vietnam War.
+I mean, it really, really began with, you know, George McGovern and the Vietnam War.

 But by the time that, you know, that Reagan and Thatcher are around, the Vietnam War is long gone.